Gull-billed Tern (“Mr Bill”)

 Forster’s Vs Common

-In basic plumage the 2 are readily separated by the black on the head and nape.
+In basic plumage the two are readily separated by the black on the head and nape.
 In basic plumage the Forster’s sports an “eye-patch” — dark feathers which surround the eye, but do not continue on the hind-crown and nape.
 While on the Common in basic plumage the black includes the hind-crown and nape.

-Forster’s in basic: the black on the head does not continue on the hind-crown nape.
+Forster’s in basic: the black on the head does not continue on the hind-crown & nape.
 Note that in basic, the bill is pretty much black on both Forster’s and Common.

 Common in basic: showing the black of the head extending around the hind-crown & nape.
 Note that in basic, the bill is pretty much black on both Forster’s and Common.